-There are two temporary visas available for nannies.
-The first is called the J-1 Exchange Visitor visa.
+The first possibility is called the J-1 Exchange Visitor visa.
 Nannies are referred to as "au pairs" in the J-1 visa program.
 J-1 visas are initially valid for one year and the nanny can extend the visa for up to one additional year.

 For example, let's say the Johnson family wants to bring their Russian niece, Natasha, to the U.S. as a nanny.
 Before Natasha can obtain the J-1 visa, she would need to become affiliated with one of the DOS sponsors, which can be a difficult and lengthy process.
 Therefore, the J-1 visa is probably not the best option for the Johnson family.

-The DOS website provides a list of the current sponsors and a comprehensive description of the J-1 nanny program, including a detailed explanation of the application process, the U.S. family's obligations to the foreign nanny, and how a foreign nanny qualifies for the visa: http://j1visa.state.gov/programs/au-pair/.
-Also see Nolo's book, Nannies and Au Pairs: Hiring In-Home Childcare.
+The DOS J-1 website provides a list of the current sponsors and a comprehensive description of the J-1 nanny program, including a detailed explanation of the application process, the U.S. family's obligations to the foreign nanny, and how a foreign nanny qualifies for the visa.

-H-2B visa.
-If you already know the nanny you want to hire, the temporary, H-2B nonimmigrant visa is the best bet.
+If you already know the nanny you want to hire, the temporary, H-2B nonimmigrant visa is the best bet, if you can qualify.
 It doesn't come with a requirement that the family go through a DOS sponsor.
 Rather, the family sponsors the H-2B nanny on its own.

 Sponsoring an H-2B nanny is a multistep process.

-In order for a nanny to work in the U.S. permanently, the family must sponsor the nanny for a green card.
+In order for a nanny to live and work in the U.S. permanently, the family must sponsor the nanny for a green card.
 This option won't work for every family, however.
-It involves completing a lengthy and complex process known as labor certification or PERM; another long wait before a visa becomes available; and, if your nanny is already working for you, will require her to be able to maintain legal status in the meantime.
+It involves completing a lengthy and complex process known as labor certification or PERM and another potentially years-long wait before a visa becomes available.
+What's more, if your nanny is already working for you, it will require her to be able to maintain legal immigration status in the meantime.

 The PERM process requires employers (in this case, the family) to place job advertisements, interview applicants whose resumes indicate that they meet the basic qualifications, and ultimately show that no U.S. applicants were available, qualified, and willing to do the job.
 The DOL views the nanny job position as a "nonprofessional" occupation, because it feels that a person does not need a bachelor's degree to perform the required duties.